Mohsengholami2008/RAIDAD/README.md

 ## Reporting Issues/Bugs and Requests

-RAIDAD is an open-source research project, and we highly appreciate your feedback.
+RAIDAD is a research project, and we highly appreciate your feedback.
 If you encounter any issues, bugs, or have any requests, please report them to us through our issue tracking system: [https://github.com/Mohsengholami2008/RAIDAD/issues](https://github.com/Mohsengholami2008/RAIDAD/issues).

 We value these reports as they are essential for improving RAIDAD.
 Thank you for helping us enhance the project.